Have you thought about doing something special for this overlooked day in the church calendar? Ascension Day is Thursday, May 13 this year.

-You probably haven’t because it’s not a popular holiday, but it was a remarkable memorable moment for the disciples as they watched Jesus ascend into Heaven.
+You probably haven’t planned anything because it’s not a popular holiday.
+But it was a remarkable memorable moment for the disciples as they watched Jesus ascend into Heaven.
 Can you imagine what that was like?
-There is much for us to learn about this event so here are some simple ways to observe this day and learn more about our Savior and His return!
+There is much for us to learn about this event, so here are some simple ways to observe this day and learn more about our Savior and His return!

-Mark 16:19, Where is Jesus?
+- Mark 16:19: According to this verse, where is Jesus?
 Who is He near and why is that important to us?

-2. A bedtime idea: For bedtime conversation (or during a meal on the 30th) ask your kids to imagine what it must have been like to watch Jesus rise off the ground, into the air and then disappear in a cloud?
+2. A bedtime idea: For bedtime conversation (or any time that day) ask your kids to imagine what it must have been like to watch Jesus rise off the ground, into the air and then disappear in a cloud.
 Read Acts 1:6-9 together to hear what actually happened.

-3. An outside idea: If it’s not raining go outside, throw a quilt or blanket on the ground, everyone lay on their backs to look up at the sky and clouds together.
-Read Acts 1:11 then together imagine Jesus returning on one of the fluffiest clouds you can see.
+3. An outside idea.
+If it’s not raining go outside, throw a quilt or blanket on the ground, and tell everyone to lay on their backs to look up at the sky and clouds together.
+Read Acts 1:11, then together imagine Jesus returning on one of the fluffiest clouds you can see.
 I bet some kids will try to see Him!

-4. An inside idea: Or if the weather doesn’t permit, read the same verse and then have your kids, even teens, draw and color pictures of what they imagine they will see when Jesus returns on the clouds!
-Hang all the drawings on our chain garland if you have one, for visual reminders in the days to come that He promised to return and one day He will!
+4. An inside idea.
+Or if weather doesn’t permit, read the same verse and then have your kids, even teens, draw and color pictures of what they imagine they will see when Jesus returns on the clouds!
+Hang all the drawings in your kitchen or another prominent place for visual reminders in the days to come that He promised to return.
+And one day He will!

-5. A teens idea: With older kids try to discuss how our lives should be different because Jesus was here with us.
-Ask them what they imagine it was like for the disciples after the resurrection.
+5. An idea for teens: With older kids try to discuss how our lives should be different because Jesus was here with us.
+Ask them what they imagine it was like for the disciples after the Resurrection.
 Did they live as if Jesus had never come?
-What evidence should be obvious to us and others that He once lived among us and is forever present with us?
-He promised His presence, “Lo I am with you always, even to the end of the age,” (Mt 28:20).
+What evidences should be obvious to us and to others that He once lived among us and is forever present with us?
+He promised His presence in Matthew 28:20: “Lo I am with you always, even to the end of the age.”
 Jesus is closer to us every moment of every day than any other human can ever be!

 I hope these suggestions are inspiring and that you’ll want to try one with your family.
 Ascension Day is worth marking in our lives in a celebratory way!

-We’d love to hear any stories and see photos of how you celebrated with your family – Use #EverThineHome if you do post on social media!
+We’d love to hear any stories and see photos of how you celebrated with your family!